 “Uh, no, you just brought up a very interesting question, and I sort of possibly had trouble walking and thinking about it at the same time,” Doil admitted.
 “Why do things grow to larger sizes in an aquatic environment?
 I think that further research is necessary.
 I wonder if the library has anything to say on the subject…”

 Kiluron laughed and waved Doil off.
 “Go on, dig through books, if that’s what you want to be doing.
 Doesn’t take both of us to load for a supply run.
 Doesn’t even take one of us.
-Might as well one of us do something interesting, even if you’re idea of interesting is questionable.”
+Might as well one of us do something interesting, even if your idea of interesting is questionable.”

 “Thank you, my lord,” Doil said, and hurried off down the corridor towards the library.